 And how does God mark the occasion?
 God sends Jesus down into the water, where danger and jellyfish are primed to attack.
 The jellyfish that surround Jesus taunt, ridicule, hail him king in one breath and yell "crucify him!" the next.
 Stings come from the death of his dear friend, Lazarus, the betrayal of another.
 Jesus is plunged into the water to be assaulted time and again.
 The maternal instinct in me wonders why this was necessary.
 I was hyper-vigilant with our kids.
 Made them all neurotic, I was so worried about their safety.
-I wonder how, why, God could send his only Son to earth if this was to be his life and fate.
+Thankfully, they have all overcome that history and have proven to be much braver than their mom.
+But, about Jesus, I often wondered how, why, God could send his only Son to earth if this was to be his life and fate.

 Maybe it's because this is the very image of our life and fate, too.
 Sailing, on the surface, is lovely and peaceful.
+My parents had a boat out on Beech Fork Lake and it was a lot of fun.
+It's pretty tame-a no wake zone.
 But, we aren't always on the surface, are we?
 Life isn't always lived in the smooth and lovely and safe places.
 Life often swamps our boat, and the sea is deep and dark.